filippo-masi/filippo-masi.github.io/_pages/media.md

 <ul>

-<li><div>The Blast Project: "Explosions, vibrations et patrimoine" workshop (with Ahmad Morsel, Ioannis Stefanou, Panagiotis
+<li><div>Blast LoAds on STructures (BLAST): "Explosions, vibrations et patrimoine" workshop (with Ahmad Morsel, Ioannis Stefanou, Panagiotis
 Kotronis, Guillaume Racineux, Emmanuel Marché), on the occasion of the 2023 edition of the Nuit Blanche des Chercheur.es event hosted by Nantes Université</div>
 <br>